scmacdon/AWSBlog/README.md

 ![AWS Tracking Application](images/greet6.png)

-The following list describes the Java files in this packages:
+The following list describes the Java files in this package.

 + **DynamoDBEnhanced** - contains Java application logic that injects data into a Amazon DynamoDB table using the Enchanced Client.
 + **Greeting** - A Java class that container setter and getter methods and represents the model for the application.
 + **GreetingController** - A Java class that repeesents the controller for this application.

 **Note**: The **GreetingApplication** class must be placed into the **com.example** package.

+## Create the Java logic for the application

+Create Spring application logic that is required for this application to persist data into an Amazon DynamoDB table.
+You need to create the main Spring Boot Java class, the Controller class, the model class, and the DynamoDB service class.

+### Create the main Spring Boot Java class

+In the **com.example** package, create a new Java class named **GreetingApplication**.
+Add the following Java code to this class.

+	package com.example;

+	import org.springframework.boot.SpringApplication;
+	import org.springframework.boot.autoconfigure.SpringBootApplication;

+	@SpringBootApplication
+	public class GreetingApplication {

+    	public static void main(String[] args) {
+        	SpringApplication.run(GreetingApplication.class, args);
+    	 }
+	}